The main symptoms of COVID-19 are fever, cough, shortness of breath, loss of taste and smell, and sore throat.

 If you feel very ill and you have diabetes, chronic lung disease or other serious conditions.

-If you feel very ill and have traveled to an area with Corona virus or have known contact with someone who has the virus.
+If you feel very ill and have known contact with someone who has the virus.

 Do not walk through the waiting room.
 Call ahead if possible.
 Ask for a face mask and identify yourself to staff.